SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 You use a ``defer`` statement to execute a set of statements just before code execution leaves the current block of code.
-This lets you do any necessary cleanup that should be performed regardless of whether an error occurred or not.
+This lets you do any necessary cleanup that should be performed regardless of whether an error occurred.
 Examples include closing any open file descriptors and freeing any manually allocated memory.